 LASIK became a viable option for improving eyesight without glasses or contact lenses in 1992.
-And since 1999, when it was approved by the FDA, over 10 million LASIK surgeries have been performed.
+And since 1999, when it was approved by the FDA, over 10 million LASIK surgeries have been performed in the US.
 However, big numbers don’t always mean best results.
 Today, it seems like more and more people are opting to get surgery on their eyes instead of first exploring natural alternatives, like improved nutrition and eye vitamins.
 The problem is, with the rising number of surgeries, there are also more cases of long-term damage being done.
 People just don’t always know about the potential risks that come with LASIK.

 We have become a world that is more concerned with instant results than the best results.
 A surgery that is supposed to solve our vision problems may seem more effective than a change in diet.
 Many people believe that correcting the problem quickly is the best option.
 Especially compared to a process that may take a bit more time to show results.

 You probably know at least one person who had LASIK and no longer relies on glasses to see.
 What you probably don’t know is that LASIK, like any surgery, poses risks to patients.
 If you’re considering LASIK for yourself, it’s a good idea to know the possible risks.

 What you may not know is that not everyone is a good candidate for this type of eye surgery.
 Unfortunately, the professionals performing the surgery may not inform you of all the possible risks involved.

 What the U.S. Food and Drug Administration (FDA) Says

 On April 25, 2008, the FDA began looking into ways to improve the information that patients received about the possible risks of LASIK surgery.
 Even after a video and letter that was sent out to doctors practicing the LASIK procedure, the FDA was still receiving complaints about the side effects.